 In this guide, we will explore data consistency as a crucial indicator of data quality.
 We’ll delve into its importance, the problems caused by inconsistency, and ways to maintain consistency in your data.
 By the end, you’ll be well-prepared to conduct your own data symphony, ensuring every ‘instrument’ plays in tune and in harmony.

-In the realm of data engineering, data consistency refers to the requirement that data must be the same, or consistent, in all places where it is stored.
 In other words, every time a piece of data is recorded, no matter where in the system that happens, it should always look the same.
 This consistency must hold across different databases, different tables within a database, and even different entries within a table.

 Consider an example.
 Let’s say you have a customer’s address stored in two different places in your system – once in a table for billing information, and once in a table for shipping information.
 If the customer updates their address, and this change is reflected in the billing information but not the shipping information, you have a consistency problem.
 The same piece of data – the customer’s address – is different depending on where you look.